 Portugal’s Volcanic Wines (Azores Islands)

-The Landscape of the Pico Island Vineyard Culture is a Unesco World Heritage Site on Pico Island, part of the archipelago of the AzoresPortugal.
-The landscape is known for the network of basalt stone walls and vines planted in rectangular enclosures known as currais.
-Wine has been produced in the area since the late 15th century.
-Inscribed as a UNESCO site in 2004, the site covers an area of approximately 987 ha, and the surrounding buffer zone with 1,924 ha, extend through most of the island’s western, northwestern and southwestern coasts, with the majority on the municipality of Madalena and the rest on São Roque do Pico, at the foothills of Mount Pico.
+The Landscape of the Pico Island Vineyard Culture is a UNESCO World Heritage Site located on Pico Island, within the Azores archipelago of Portugal.
+The area is characterized by an extensive network of basalt‑stone walls enclosing vineyards laid out in rectangular plots called currais.
+Wine‑growing in this region dates back to the late 15th century, and many traditional practices are still in use today.
+The site was inscribed on the UNESCO list in 2004, covering about 987 hectares, with a surrounding buffer zone of approximately 1,924 hectares.
+Together, they span much of the island’s western, northwestern, and southwestern coastal areas, mainly within the municipality of Madalena and partly in São Roque do Pico, at the base of Mount Pico.

 Pico Island Wines are produced in ancient Lava Fields